-Business Property Relief reduces the value of a business or its assets.
-This is used when working out how much Inheritance Tax (IHT) is due to be paid.
+Business Property Relief reduces 100% relief the value of a business or its Where an individual is selling shares in an unquoted trading company. assets.
+This is used when working out how much Inheritance Tax 50% relief (IHT) is due to be paid.